xebialabs-community/xlr-delphix-plugin/README.md

 ## Requirements

+You need to have Jython installed to run unit tests.

 Note: XLR version should not be lower than lowest supported version.
 See <https://support.xebialabs.com/hc/en-us/articles/115003299946-Supported-XebiaLabs-product-versions>.
 The plugins uses the REST API (1.10.0) exposed by the server.